dylan-lang/opendylan/documentation/library-reference/source/logging/index.rst

 Loggers may be disabled with ``logger-enabled?(logger) := #f``.
-When disabled, no messages will be logged to the logger's local targets, but the value of logger-additive? will still be respected.
+When disabled, no messages will be logged to the logger's local targets, but the value of :gf:`logger-additive?` will still be respected.
 In other words, logging to a disabled logger will still log to ancestor loggers if they are themselves enabled.